JoeOsborne77/JoeOsborne77/README.md

 SOLID: Got to grips with each principle and applied them consistenly for every project i.e. [Bank Tech Test](https://github.com/JoeOsborne77/bankTechTest/tree/main/spec)
 CRUD: Routinely implented all four functions in a wide variety of projects
 TDD: Developed a ground up approach to programming using the red, green, refactor processes.
 Scored 'near perfect' on [coding review](https://github.com/JoeOsborne77/Reviews)
-Wellbeing and Productivity:
+Wellbeing and Productivity: Managed workload and wellbeing efficiently.
+Set clear boundaries in order to enhance productivity.
+Attended meditation sessions everyday, a practise I have taken into my daily routine
-Learning New Languages:
+Learning New Languages: Able to easily transfer theory API's:
-Using API's
-Using Databases
+Databases:
 Pairing
 Debugging
 Teamwork